Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- text (variable / string) - id of the context with a string value;
+- text (variable / string);
-- begin (variable / int) - start of the sub-string in the text;
+- begin (variable / int) - the index at which the substring begins in the text;
-- length (variable / int) - length of the sub-string;
+- length (variable / int) - the length of the sub-string;
-- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the value of the existing variable with the same id.
+- [output] (variable).

 ## restart_drag

 **Description**

-    Recalculate the starting position of selected camera dragging.
+    Recalculate the starting position of the selected camera dragging.

 ## cd